 Green Valley Park, CA

-Some sites available on a first come, first serve basis
+Some sites are available on a first come, first served basis.

 Trout fishing anyone?
 You can do it here in nearby Green Valley Lake.
 But if you don't fish, no worries.
 There is plenty more to explore.
 Enjoy hiking through the pine filled San Bernadino Forest, take a swim in the lake or rent a kayak or paddle boat.
 The campground is between Lake Arrowhead and Big Bear Lake, meaning a short drive gives you even more to do and see.
 A small nearby camp store sells fire wood and other supplies.
 There are flush toilets (always nice) but no showers available.